app4rpi/docker-minidlna/Tips&Tricks.md

 ```
 $ docker volume [create <name>] [inspect <name>] [ls] [prune] [rm]
 ```
-The use of volumes increases the security and portability of the data The directory of the created docker volume is accessible in the file system of the host in the address indicated in ```docker volume inspect minidlna```
+The use of volumes increases the security and portability of the data.

+The directory of the created docker volume is accessible in the file system of the host in the address indicated in ```docker volume inspect minidlna```